ernieja/email-engagement/README.md

 # email-engagement
-engagement analysis as part of email list hygiene
+creating an engagement timeframe to assist with email list hygiene